Salvia coccinea: Taxonomy

 Its specific epithet, coccinea, means "scarlet-dyed" (Latin), referring to the color of its flowers.

 Description

 The plant reaches 2 to 4 ft in height, with many branches, and a spread of about 2.5 ft.
 The hairy leaves, scalloped on the edges, are pea green, varying in size, all the way up to 3 in long and 2 in wide.
 Flower color and size is quite variable.
 The naturalized variety is typically tubular, bright red, about 1.25 in long.
 Flowers are pollinated by hummingbirds and butterflies.

 Cultivation

-Salvia coccinea is an annual species.
+Salvia coccinea is commonly grown as an annual species.
 It is cultivated in urban green areas as well as in private gardens around the world.
 It has a long flowering period, from the start of summer to the end of autumn.
 Cultivated varieties include orange-red, pink, salmon, red, white, and scarlet, as well as bi-colored varieties.
-The plant is hardy to USDA Hardiness Zones Zones 8–10.
+The plant can survive winter in USDA Hardiness Zones Zones 8–10.